 Jose Rene Martinez was born June 14, 1983 in Shreveport, Louisiana to Maria Zavala.
-His two sisters, Consuelo and Anabel were raised in El Salvador with his mother’s family.
-He never met Anabel, who died as a toddler.
-At nine years old J.R. moved with his mother to Hope, Arkansas where he lived until he was 17 and then he moved to Dalton, GA, a place he proudly calls his hometown.
-J.R. always loved playing football and had aspirations of becoming a pro football player even though he was injured his junior year playing with the Bobcats in Hope.
-During his senior year he played strong safety for the Dalton High School Catamounts and they went to Georgia’s State Championship.
+His two sisters, Consuelo and Anabel, were raised in El Salvador with his mother’s family.
+He never met Anabel, who died as a young child.
+At nine years old, J.R. moved with his mother to Hope, Arkansas, where he lived until he was 18.
+He then moved to Dalton, Georgia, a place he proudly calls his hometown.
+J.R. always loved playing football and had aspirations of making it to the NFL.

-After high school he joined the army.
-J.R. was proud to serve, as a way to give something back to a country that had already given so much to him and his family.
+After high school, he joined the army.
+J.R. was proud to serve, as a way to give something back to a country that had already given so much to him and to his family.
 In September of 2002, J.R. underwent Basic and Advanced Training at Fort Benning, Georgia, where he gained skills as an 11-B Infantryman.
-After reporting to Fort Campbell Kentucky in January of 2003, he was assigned to the 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.
+After reporting to Fort Campbell, Kentucky, in January of 2003, he was assigned to the 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.

-In March of 2003, J.R. was deployed to Iraq, and on April 5, less than a month into his deployment, he was driving a Humvee in Karbala, when his left front tire hit a roadside bomb.
-The three other soldiers were ejected from the burning vehicle, but he was trapped inside and suffered smoke inhalation and severe burns to 34 percent of his body.
-J.R. claims that while he was fighting for his life and awaiting medical help his sister, Anabel, appeared to him giving him the strength to live.
+In March of 2003, J.R. was deployed to Iraq.
+On April 5,he was driving a humvee in Karbala when his front left tire hit a roadside bomb.
+The three other soldiers were ejected from the burning vehicle, but J.R. was trapped inside.
+He suffered smoke inhalation and severe burns to 34 percent of his body.
+J.R. claims that while he was fighting for his life and awaiting medical help, his sister, Anabel, appeared to him giving him the strength to live.